 - Improve your expertise in landscape, portrait, journalistic, food and street photography to capture the ambiance of the best-kept secrets of Paris as well as the most famous sights and locations to tell a story of your day

 - Participate in fun, daily photo challenges to focus on perfecting different skills each day.
-These challenges will be incorporated into the cultural activities each day.

 - Receive daily feedback from your instructor in order to advance your photography and post-processing skills with each assignment